OrdnanceSurvey/os-data-hub-api-tutorials/template-tutorial-directory/README.md

 **Image of what we're going for!**

-## Dependencies
+## Tools and APIs

-The APIs and external data sources we'll use to complete this tutorial.
+The languages, libraries, APIs and external data sources we'll use to complete this tutorial.

 ## Tutorial